REG 02.90.01 – Assessment of Academic Programs

 2.2 Responsibility for Assessment and Program Improvement

-2.2.2 Deans are responsible for ensuring that every academic department and interdisciplinary program outside a department maintains current program assessment plans, implements regular procedures for assessing the effectiveness of programs, and submits annual program assessment reports.
+2.2.2 Deans are responsible for ensuring that every academic department and non-departmental program maintains current program assessment plans, implements regular procedures for assessing the effectiveness of programs, and submits annual program assessment reports.

-2.2.3 Department heads are responsible for designating a qualified faculty member for each academic program who will coordinate assessment of that program and post an annual assessment report online.
+2.2.3 Department heads are responsible for designating a qualified faculty member for each academic program who will coordinate assessment of that program and post an annual assessment report in the online submission portal.

-2.2.5 DASA's Office of Assessment and the Graduate School are responsible for facilitating the assessment process by providing reporting templates and schedules, by hosting a repository for assessment reports, and by providing workshops and advice on assessment.
+2.2.5 The Office of Assessment and Accreditation and the Graduate School are responsible for facilitating the assessment process including providing assessment consultation, support, and resources, reviewing all assessment reports, and providing feedback to each program.

 2.3 Reporting and Oversight